input-output-hk/adrestia/process/eng-practices/Coding-Standards.md

+---
+order: 2
+---

+# Coding Standards

-# Foreword
+## Foreword

 This file contains agreed-upon coding standards and best practices, as well as proposals for changes or new standards.
 Proposals are prefixed with `[PROPOSAL]` and are voted on by the Adrestia team through polls on Slack.
 To be accepted, a practice should be voted with majority + 1, with neutral votes counting as positive votes.

 Each proposal should start with a section justifying the standard with rational arguments.
 When it makes sense, we should also provide examples of good and bad practices to make the point clearer.

-# Summary
+## Summary

 * [Code Formatting](#code-formatting)
     * [Editor configuration via `.editorconfig`](#editor-configuration-via-editorconfig)